-defines a named IP address matching list, for access control and other uses.
+acl defines a named IP address matching list, for access control

-declares control channels to be used by the rndc utility.
+and other uses.

-, , , , , , , , , , , , , , , , , , ,
+controls declares control channels to be used by the rndc utility.

-includes a file.
+include includes a file.

-specifies key information for use in authentication and autho-
+key specifies key information for use in authentication and autho-

 rization using TSIG.

-specifies what the server logs, and where the log messages are
+logging specifies what the server logs, and where the log messages are

 sent.

-configures named to also act as a light-weight resolver dae-
+lwres configures named to also act as a light-weight resolver dae-

-mon (lwresd).
+mon ( lwresd ).

-defines a named masters list for inclusion in stub and slave
+masters defines a named masters list for inclusion in stub and slave

-zones' masters or also-notify lists.
+zone masters clauses.

-controls global server configuration options and sets defau
+options controls global server configuration options and sets defaults

 for other statements.

-sets certain configuration options on a per-server basis.
+server sets certain configuration options on a per-server basis.

-declares communication channels to get access to named
+statistics-channels declares communication channels to get access to named

 statistics.

-defines trusted DNSSEC keys.
+trusted-keys defines trusted DNSSEC keys.

-lists DNSSEC keys to be kept up to date using RFC 5011 trust
+managed-keys lists DNSSEC keys to be kept up to date using RFC 5011 trust

 anchor maintenance.

-defines a view.
+view defines a view.

-defines a zone.
+zone defines a zone.